Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Motivation

 \subsection{Threat Model}

-The threat model of \sys consists of the LLM agent, the user, and the attacker.
+The threat model of \sys consists of the LLM agent, user, and attacker.

-\PP{LLM Agent} An LLM agent~(\agent) is a chatbot-like system that assists users with plugins based on ReAct framework~\cite{react}.
-The agent uses a set of plugins to interact with external systems, where each plugin can be classified into privileged or unprivileged depending on the accessed data and performed actions.
-A privileged plugin accesses the user's private data or performs privileged actions, such as reading or sending emails.
-On the other hand, an unprivileged plugin accesses public data or performs unprivileged actions, such as searching the web.
-Plugin results can return either trusted or untrusted data.
-The result is trusted data if it comes from trusted sources, such as web content or emails from trusted sources in which the attacker cannot corrupt the data.
-Conversely, the result is untrusted if it can be manipulated by attackers, such as web content or emails from untrusted sources.
+\PP{LLM Agent} An LLM agent is an LLM-backed chatbot based on a ReAct-like framework~\cite{react} that assists user in various tasks.
+The agent uses a set of tools to interact with external systems, where each tool's functionality varies depending on its purpose, such as web search and email services.
+The tools can perform unprivileged actions that do not involve the user's private data as searching recent news on the web.
+The tools can also perform privileged actions that involve the user's private data, such as reading the user's email or accessing the user's cloud storage.
+Depending on the tool's functionality and the external systems it interacts with, the tools can return various data from external systems, such as web search results, email contents, and documents in cloud storage.

 \PP{User} The user of the agent is the victim of the threat model.
-The user allows the agent to use plugins, including those accessing the user's private data, to perform tasks on behalf of the user.
-This trend of delegating user permissions to the agent is a natural and increasing trend in LLM agents, as the agent is designed to assist users in various tasks~\cite{chatgpt-plugins,chatgpt-project,toolformer,agentdojo,agentbench}.
+The user allows the agent to access their private data and perform actions on the user's behalf leveraging tools.
+This trend of delegating user permissions to the agent is getting popular in LLM agents, as the agent is designed to assist users in various tasks~\cite{chatgpt-tools,chatgpt-project,toolformer,agentdojo,agentbench}.
+The user desires to utilize the agent's capabilities to automate their tasks and provide personalized assistance.
+As a non-security expert, the user might not be aware of the safety of each agent tool call.

-\PP{Attacker} The attacker is an external entity that provides data from untrusted sources, such as web search results, email contents, and public documents in cloud storage.
-The attacker's goal is to achieve \emph{privilege escalation}, gaining unauthorized access to the user's private data or perform privileged actions.
-This is achieved by injecting malicious data into the agent, such as injecting a malicious prompt to instruct the agent to perform an arbitrary action, or injecting malicious data that the agent uses to perform the user's task.
-Other security issues in the LLM agent, such as model leakage, hallucination, and denial of service attacks are out of scope of this work.
+\PP{Attacker} The attacker is an external entity, that can provide data to the agent via tools, by poisoning external systems.
+The attacker's goal is to achieve privilege escalation, gaining unauthorized access to the user's private data or performing actions that require the user's permission.
+To do so, the attacker injects malicious data into the agent via tools, such that the malicious data can manipulate the agent's behavior and control the agent's privileged tool calls.~\cite{indirect-prompt}